 Drinking at a bar with your friends is fun.
 Drinking at a bar with your friends and your dog?
 That’s the stuff memories are made of.
-Pesky health code restrictions and the fact that not everyone loves dogs (it’s fine, we get it) make imbibing in public with your pooch in tow a challenge—that is, if you don’t know where to go.
-We’ve fetched for you the eight dog-friendliest bars in America.
+Pesky health code restrictions and the fact that not everyone loves dogs (it’s fine, we get it) make imbibing in public with your pooch in tow a challenge.
+But only if you don’t know where to go.
+So to help, we’ve fetched you eight of the dog-friendliest bars in America.

-There’s no shortage of hipsters and their furry friends in the East Village, and now there’s a worthy spot to host them all.
-The new Boris & Horton, which opened early this year, is the city’s first Department of Health-approved café where dogs can hang indoors with their owners while they enjoy small-batch local coffee, craft beer and wine.
+There’s no shortage of furry friends in the East Village, and now there’s a worthy spot to host them all.
+Boris & Horton opened in 2018 as the city’s first Department of Health-approved café, where your dog can hang out indoors while you enjoy small-batch local coffee, craft beer and wine.
 Named for the father-and-daughter team’s own beloved rescues, Boris & Horton partners with organizations like Badass Brooklyn animal rescue to host adoption events, including a regular bingo night that promotes older dog adoptions.

-Pups eat well here, with treats like grain-free donuts and pupcakes from maison de pawZ filling the bakery case, all made with human-grade ingredients so you can even take a bite, if so tempted.
-The café is also partners with Lucy & Co., the creators of the trendiest bandanas, collars and harnesses around, and the photographer behind the @dogsofinstagram account, whose company, Real Happy Dogs, also works with local rescue organizations to raise awareness about adoptions of senior, handicapped and abused animals.
+Pups eat well here, with treats like grain-free donuts and pupcakes filling the bakery case, all made with human-grade ingredients so you can even take a bite, if so tempted.
+The café also partners with Lucy & Co., the creators of the trendiest bandanas, collars and harnesses around, and the photographer behind the @dogsofinstagram account, whose company, Real Happy Dogs, works with local rescue organizations to raise awareness about adoptions of senior, handicapped and abused animals.

 The Los Angeles County Museum of Art might not be pet-friendly, but its on-site gourmet restaurant, Ray’s & Stark Bar, offers farm-to-table dining for both you and your four-legged friend.
 Grab a spot on the sunny patio, where the brunch menu features dark chocolate pancakes and breakfast pizza made with Gruyère, prosciutto and poached eggs.
 Order your pet their own pizza crust or a steamed chicken and broccoli bowl from the Barky brunch menu.

-If you liked the sauce on your breakfast pizza, opt for a Bloody Mary, which uses the tomato juice from the pizza sauce that chef Fernando Darin is known for.
+If you liked the sauce on your breakfast pizza, opt for a Bloody Mary, which uses the tomato juice from the pizza sauce for which that chef Fernando Darin is known.
 Otherwise, go for an IPA shandy made with house-made lemonade, a refreshing glass of Frosé or the Mexicano Blanco, made with mezcal crema, Kahlúa and cream.
-Hot tip: LACMA also allows visitors to bring their own (responsible amounts of) alcohol, so you can sip on some vino or a homemade cocktail whilst browsing before or after brunch.
+Hot tip: LACMA also allows visitors to bring their own (responsible amounts of) alcohol, so you can sip on some vino or a homemade cocktail while browsing before or after brunch.

 Bring your own pet along and have a seat on the dog-friendly front patio, where water bowls, dog treats and cozy little bench nooks provide a perfect napping spot for furry friends.
-On weekdays, regular happy-hour specials feature $5 drafts from Appalachian Brewing Co., $6 pours of wine and a changing drink special.
+On weekdays, regular happy hour specials feature $5 drafts from Appalachian Brewing Co. and $6 pours of wine.
 On the cocktail front, try a Paloma Dog, with tequila, grapefruit and bitters, or the Puppy Love, made with Stoli Blueberi vodka and lemonade, an ode to the owner’s first-ever drink with his now wife.